 “What can I do for you?”
 Danny asked, glancing at the screen.
 “I have a conference call with someone from Saudi Arabia in ten minutes.”

 “Anything to give me the brush me off, so I don’t bring up the money you owe me.”
 I added.

 “No one can pull a straight flush without cheating.”
 Daniel said.

 “People can and I did,” He was about to interrupt when I held up a finger.
 “I did not come for my money you old miser, in fact you help me out with this case, and I will call us even.”

 His eyes narrowed.
 “What do you need?”

 I pulled the folder out.
-“I need to locate these items, stolen in a burglary the thieves were not targeting memorabilia, this was just a whim, so if they are trying to sell them I do not think they would have any connections so I am thinking the public sites or maybe private sites that you would know about.”
+“I need to locate these items that were stolen in a burglary.
+They were not targeting memorabilia, this was just a whim, so if they are trying to sell them I do not think they would have any connections, so I am thinking the public sites or maybe private sites that you would know about.”

 Danny looked over the file for a few minutes.
 “Have these ever been sold before.”
 The confused look on my face must have answered his question.
 “Original owners huh.”

 “As far as I know, they got them on opening day.”

 He nodded then he closed the file.
 “Well I will do some research, but this is not really rare stuff, in fact except for how pristine the pieces are there is nothing really remarkable about them.
 There is some value to them, but any good thief would be disappointed in the price he got for them,” he said, handing the file back to me.
 “The frame and glass were not left behind.
 The burglars took everything together?”